GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT contains programs that will read ASCII (*x,y,z*) files and produce grid files.
 One such program, :doc:`surface`, includes new modifications to the gridding algorithm developed by *Smith and Wessel* [1990] using continuous splines in tension.
+Optionally, GMT can also read various binary and netCDF tables, as well as a variety of grid formats, especially if built with GDAL support.

 Most of the programs will produce some form of output, which falls into four categories.
 Several of the programs may produce more than one of